tacobayle/ansibleAviConfig/README.md

 ## Use  the ansible playbook to:
 - Wait the portal to be active (https port open)
 - Bootstrap the controller with a password
-- Configure the controller cluster (Vcenter or NSX environment only)
+- Configure the controller cluster (Vcenter or NSXT environment only)
 - Create a backup_passphrase
 - Configure system configuration (global, DNS, NTP, email config)
 - Configure Cloud, supported clouds are: v-center, was, azure, gcp, openstack, nsxt, no access (for VMC)